Installing a Ceiling Fan

 Attaching the Ceiling Bracket

 - Remove the screws from the top of the fan motor screws.
-You’ll use these later to attached the fan blade arms and you don’t want to have to remove them when the fan is mounted if at all possible.
+You’ll use these later to attach the fan blade arms and you don’t want to have to remove them when the fan is mounted if at all possible.

 - Attach the mounting bracket to the ceiling’s electrical box with the included screws.
 Most modern fans come with some sort of hook or hanger to temporarily hold the fan during installation.
 Position the mounting bracket so that the hanger points towards the ceiling.
 It will support the weight of the fan during the wiring process.
 If you are on a sloped roof, be sure the hook or hanger’s open side faces the high part of the ceiling.